SAAD-DASTGIR/KhabarNama-News-Ranking-Tool/README.md

 ## Contributors

+- Saad Dastgir
+- Muhammad Umair khan
-- [Your Name]
+- Ahsan Abbasi
-- [Other Team Members]

 ## Acknowledgments

-Special thanks to the sklearn library for providing robust NLP tools and enhancing the project's capabilities.
+- Special thanks to the sklearn library for providing robust NLP tools and enhancing the project's capabilities.

-## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+- Thanks to Dr. Arif ur rehman(HOD CS Bahria University) for Supervising the Project.